Workshop setup

 Install Docker first, then open Docker Desktop and complete the setup right away.

-Install one AI coding extension in VS Code so you can work inside the editor during the workshop.
+Install the ChatGPT Codex extension in VS Code so you can work inside the editor during the workshop.

 Open VS Code Extensions Marketplace